JMaverick16/Airbus_A330/README.md

 # Airbus A330
-A very advanced simulation of the Airbus A330 Family for FlightGear originally by former Immersive Design Group and now continued by J Maverick 16.
+A very advanced simulation of the Airbus A330 Series for FlightGear originally developed by former Immersive Design Group (IDG) and now continued by J Maverick 16.

 ![Image](https://upload.wikimedia.org/wikipedia/commons/thumb/1/1a/Logo_Airbus_A330.svg/640px-Logo_Airbus_A330.svg.png)